-As always, we have also included the usual bug fixes, small improvements, and UI/UX adjustments we felt were needed, as well as some of the suggestions we received with your feedback.
+As always, we have also included the usual bug fixes, small improvements, and UI/UX adjustments we felt essential, as well as some of the suggestions we received with your feedback.

 What We’re Working on Right Now

-Even though we haven’t officially checked all the stops on our roadmap for the current stage of development, a lot of work has already been completed and is just waiting for the last pieces to fall into place before release.
+Even though we haven’t officially checked all the stops on our roadmap for the current stage of development, a lot of work is already complete and is just waiting for the last pieces to fall into place before release.